Solar Energy FAQs

 What does the term ‘net metering’ mean?

-Net metering is the policy of allowing a member’s generated kilowatt hours to be used at another time, effectively cancelling out kilowatt hours that would normally have to be purchased from Escambia River Electric Cooperative at a time when the member-owned generation system is not generating.
+Net metering is the policy of allowing a member’s generated kilowatt hours to be used at another time, effectively canceling out kilowatt hours that would normally have to be purchased from Escambia River Electric Cooperative at a time when the member-owned generation system is not generating.
 This is like keeping a ledger of how much energy you produce and use.
-For example, one could produce energy with solar panels during the day to add credits onto the ledger and consume energy at night, taking credits off of the ledger.
+For example, one could produce energy with solar panels during the day to add credits to the ledger and consume energy at night, taking credits off of the ledger.
 Escambia River Electric Cooperative does not net meter.

 What does the term ‘net billing’ mean?

-Net billing is the policy of allowing a member’s generated kilowatt hours to be used for their own personal use while their system is generating and sell any excess energy to Escambia River Electric at wholesale or “avoided cost” prices, while purchasing power at the retail rate.
+Net billing is the policy of allowing a member’s generated kilowatt hours to be used for their own personal use while their system is generating and sell any excess energy to Escambia River Electric at wholesale or “avoided cost” prices while purchasing power at the retail rate.
 Escambia River Electric Cooperative does net bill.

 Does Escambia River Electric Cooperative charge a member with renewable energy any extra monthly fees?